donategifts/donategifts/readme.md

 ## Contributors

+> Patric
+> Ivan Repusic
+> Jacob Jeevan
 > Jordan Huang
-> gnorbsl
-> Ivan Repusic
-> Jacobjeevan
+> Maria Nguyen

 ## Usage

 Install Mongo or use Docker to spin up a Docker container start container with:
 `docker-compose up`

-App will not run without config.env !
+App will not run without config.env

+Dev server uses a separate db

-public dir has all the static components. assets dir contains font and imgs.
+public dir has all the static components and assets

+We are saving media files to AWS S3

 add more test files in __tests__ dir